hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

  		 # ironic create-port -a $MAC -n $NODE_ID

-	The following sample displays the output of theabove command:
+	The following sample displays the output of the above command:

 		+-----------+--------------------------------------+
 		| Property  | Value                                |